-4 reasons why pregnant women choose c-section over natural childbirth
+4 reasons why pregnant women choose c-section

 Many women decide early on in their pregnancies that they want to schedule a planned C Section for reasons other than a medical indication.
 The most common reason for making this decision is simply fear.
 Fear of the unknown, fear of pain, fear of injury to themselves or their baby.